All Is Forgiven (album): Promotional video

 The album was promoted with a short film, written and directed by Karen Borger, which included a special edit to be used as the music video for the group's single, Whenever it Snows.
 Band member Owen said "The record company came up with the idea, instead of making just a video, they thought we could make this so they can show it in other places rather than the rock video format."
 The short film won Best Film, Wollombi Film Festival (NSW Australia), screened at St Kilda Film Festival (Victoria, Australia) and was selected for 'Best of the Fest' traveling film festival (across Australia).
 It screened at Woodford Folk Festival, Queensland on New Year's Eve and at the Australian Film Weekend in Toronto, Ontario Canada w. feature film 'The Proposition'.
 The film has been screened repeatedly on RAGE - ABC TV, Australia.

 Reception

+Radio National's Daily Planet said, "The songs on Tex, Don and Charlie's new CD, All is Forgiven have been neglected for years, but that makes them all the more memorable.
+When Tex Perkins, Don Walker and Charlie Owen first recorded together in 1993, they had hardly played together.
+The obstacles that got in the way of making this new CD have benefited it - with extra time, the songs became finely honed and alive with unique characters."

 "Harry was a Bad Bugger" was described by Chris Johnston as, " a Slim Dusty meets Wolf Creek kind of tune - the Australian song of the year", by Mess & Noise as, "one of the finest Australian compositions of the last 20 years", and The West Australian as a "lyrical masterpiece".

+Craig Mathieson in The Sun-Herald called it, "a second dose of ruminative country blues, spinning idiosyncratic Australian tales of drifters and the unhinged.
+"All Is Forgiven" is assured but never takes the truth for granted."
+The Daily Telegraph agreed it was, "a stunning collection of tunes about down and out characters set to minimalist piano and guitar with brushstrokes of violin, pedal steel and drums."